 You are eligible to apply and you should include information on all your academic qualifications as well as your work experience so that your application can be assessed in totality by the faculty offering that module.

 You are certainly eligible to apply, and you should submit information on all of your academic qualifications and relevant work experience for the respective faculties/schools to use to evaluate your application for the module that you would like to study.

 Classes are generally held one to two times a week for each module.
 Some modules may be offered in an intensive mode e.g. 5 days in a row for a week.
-Please check the list of modules for information on class schedules.
+Please check the list of modules on SCALE’s website for information on class schedules.

 You may contact the faculty offering the module directly on the admission criteria.

 Please refer to the application periods mentioned on the website for the respective semesters.

 As a student under our Continuing Professional Education track, you will have access to the necessary laboratories for the module you have signed up for as well as the libraries in NUS.

 You can apply for an official academic transcript (fees apply) from the Student Services Centre or through Online Transcript Application portal (at: https://myaces.nus.edu.sg/transcripts/ and select CPE Programme/ Others) managed by the NUS Registrar’s Office.